Case Study: Innovasea Helps Open Blue Become the Largest Open Ocean Fish Farm in the World

 - Copper alloy mesh netting has prevented any predator breeches.

 - Long lasting equipment (10-20 years for pens, 3-5 years for nets) in a relatively calm depth of water reduces maintenance and helped improve the return on investment.

 - Despite its size, the farm has no measurable impact on the environment.

 “When I see storm clouds looming on the horizon, I don’t have to worry.
-Working with Innovasea gives me peace of mind knowing that our fish and people are going to be safe.”– Juan Carlos, Ocean Blue’s Director of Farming Operations
+Working with Innovasea gives me peace of mind knowing that our fish and people are going to be safe.”– Juan Carlos, Open Blue’s Director of Farming Operations